Possible very high transition temperatures in the infinite-layer ACuO$ _{2} $ cuprate superconductor for A={Mg, Ca, Sr, Ba}: A DFT study: Results - electronic structure

 However, the dispersion reflects the rigidly shifted band structure observed using angle-resolved photoemission spectroscopy (ARPES) at finite doping where the strong-correlations are screened out by mobile carriers.
 Further, the saddle-point vHs is known to reside below $E_F$ and is crossed in the overdoped region leading to a change in the Fermi-surface topology.\cite{kaminski2006, storey2007} So these calculations do reveal the features of the dispersion that are known to exist when correlations are suppressed and it is therefore plausible that the systematic changes with ion-size shown here reflect real band-structure evolution.

 The calculated band structure also reveals that the dimensionality of the dispersion is affected by internal- and external-pressure.
-To illustrate this, in \fig~\ref{fig:disp} we plot Fermi-contours ($\ekm = 0$ in the ($ (k_{x},k_{y} )$-plane) for various $k_z$ momenta.
+To illustrate this, in \fig~\ref{fig:1}c we plot Fermi-contours ($\ekm = 0$ in the ($ (k_{x},k_{y} )$-plane) for $k_z$ momenta from 0 to $ \pi/c $ in steps of $ 0.083 \pi/c $.
 The $k_z$ dispersion is smaller for larger A ion-size because these decouple the CuO$_2$ layers resulting in the more 2-dimensional-like Fermi-surface.
 When A=Ba there is little change in the Fermi-contours for different $k_z$.
 Only when this $k_z$ dispersion is considered is the Luttinger sum rule satisfied for these undoped materials.

 In \fig~\ref{fig:dos} we show the total DOS as a function of internal-pressure (i.e. as the A-site ion-size progressively increases).
 Starting at $ E=-1.5 $~eV, there is a peak in the DOS that progressively moves closer to $ E_F $ as the internal-pressure increases.
 The multiple bands in this energy region and the significant $ k_z $ dispersion (particularly for the materials with small unit-cell volume, $ V $) complicate the interpretation of this feature.
-There is a secondary peak in the DOS between $ -1 $~eV for MgCuO$ _{2} $ and $ -0.5 $~eV for BaCuO$ _{2} $ that derives in part from the saddle-point in the dispersion of the colored band in \fig~\ref{fig:bs}.
+There is a secondary peak in the DOS between $ -1 $~eV for MgCuO$ _{2} $ and $ -0.5 $~eV for BaCuO$ _{2} $ that derives in part from the saddle-point in the dispersion of the colored band in \fig~\ref{fig:1}b.
 In materials with smaller $ V $ this peak is significantly broadened by the large $ k_z $ dispersion.

-However, the states directly relevant to superconductivity lie within $ \approx 0.5 $~eV of $ E_F $.
-This region of the DOS is shown in the inset to \fig~\ref{fig:dos} and shows that the DOS at $ E_{F} $ is similar, but with a slight increase in the DOS from those ACuO$ _{2} $ with smaller $ V $ to those with larger $ V $.
-The band contributing to the DOS in this region, shown colored in \fig~\ref{fig:bs}, can be interpolated using the tight-binding expression;
+However, the states directly relevant to superconductivity most likely lie within $ \approx 0.5 $~eV of $ E_F $.
+This region of the DOS is shown in the inset to \fig~\ref{fig:dos} and shows that the DOS at $ E_{F} $ is similar, but with a slight increase in the DOS with increasing ion size.
+The band contributing to the DOS in this region, shown colored in \fig~\ref{fig:1}b, can be interpolated using the tight-binding expression;